 Upon the entrance, glimpse the Balinese stone works in an enormous gate.
 By comparison, the gate is more like a Balinese palace rather than an ordinary museum.
 And inside Museum Bali, they preserve evidence of every development since the prehistorical era.

-The Balinese-style sparks in the entire space.
+The Balinese style sparks in the entire space.
 With the carvings and beautiful statues.
 The spacious yard, plants, and flowers adorn every front of the building exhibition.
 A striking orange brick gate called Candi Bentar resembles the temple gate.
-On the other hand, there is a historical artifact kept in Museum Bali.
+On the other side, there is a historical artifact exhibit in the museum.

 Bali Provincial State Museum Collection

 Museum Bali’s vast area has different stone carvings, that adorn each pavilion.
-Bali Provincial State Museum’s feature is different than ordinary museums.
+Bali Provincial State Museum’s feature is different from ordinary museums.
 While others mostly have one big entrance gate and only 1 pavilion.
-Here, visitors will see that every pavilion has distinctive character.
+Here, visitors will see that every pavilion has a distinctive character.